 Dupin isn't purging.

 See the notes below about Purge time and trouble factors.

 Why does Dupin show fewer/more results than iTunes' "Show Duplicates" or "Show Exact Duplicates" commands?

-iTunes uses fewer criteria for exact duplicates, pretty much just Name, Album, and Artist.
+iTunes uses fewer criteria for exact duplicates.
+It's pretty much just a case-insensitive search for same Name and Artist (or a case-sensitive search of Name, Artist, Album, Track Number and Disc Number for "Exact Duplicates").
 Dupin's Criteria settings can be more (or less) specific so that comparing its results to iTunes isn't very telling.

 Filtering is slow.

 Any number of factors can affect the speed of a Filter.
 Filtering should be brisk, but may take longer if you are filtering tens of thousands of tracks.
 Try "Limiting Dupe Groups" and do fewer at a time.
 If Filtering is still slow on a smaller number of Dupe Groups, then it is possible that Dupin is having trouble reading data from your iTunes database, which can be caused by anything from bad Unicode text to corrupted data.
 Insufficient memory is a possibility here also.
 See "Possible trouble factors" in the section below.

 I have a lot of Dupes to Purge from a large library (NB: 50,000 tracks is the low end of large).
 How long will it take Dupin to finish the Purge operation?